japotrad/blue-sora/README.md

-# blue-sora
-Preparation chain generating bilingual bibk files from Aozora Bunko HTML documents
+blue-sora is a preparation chain generating bilingual bibk files from Aozora Bunko HTML documents

-## Initial workflow to create a new document
+# Initial workflow to create a new document
 ![Initial workflow overview](0-InitialWorkflow.png)
-### File description:
+## File description:
 - **12345-jis.html**: XHTML file available on Aozora.gr.jp.
 12345 corresponds typically to the Aozora Bunko Card number, but you can use another naming convention.
 - **12345-ja.html**: Cleaned up version of the above XHTML file: it contains only texts that require translation.
 - **12345-furigana.xml**: Japanese reading helper extracted from the JIS file.
 No translation is needed.